 Fix it by buying the correct offset flange for your toilet and ensuring it fits properly.
 You must also install the flange correctly!

 2. Buying the Wrong Type of Offset Toilet Flange

 Offset flanges are made of different materials, including cast iron and PVC.
-If you purchase a cheap offset toilet flange, you’ll likely have problems, so ensure you purchase a high-quality product that will last many years.
+If you purchase a cheap offset toilet flange, you’ll likely have problems.
+Ensure you purchase a high-quality product that will last many years.

 Some flanges are not very angular and are designed to look like bowls.
-It is harder to achieve an excellent seal with such an offset toilet flange since most of them are not compatible with typicall wax toilet rings.
+It is harder to achieve an excellent seal with such an offset toilet flange since most of them are not compatible with typical toilet wax rings.